Praneeth-18/kube-burner-demo/README.md

 ---
 ## 4. Install kube-burner

+Download the binary matching your platform.

+(OR)

-Download the binary matching your platform or simply run "make build" in the root of the cloned [kube-burner](https://github.com/kube-burner/kube-burner) and copy the "bin" folder to this repo's root.
+Simply run "make build" in the root of the cloned [kube-burner](https://github.com/kube-burner/kube-burner) and copy the "bin" folder to this repo's root.

 ---
 ## 5. Configure the run